-Future proposals should be consistent with the overall approach set out in the St Stephens Street area masterplan and take account of the City Centre Conservation Area Appraisal.
+Development should also, take account of the City Centre Conservation Area Appraisal.
 Given that development is likely to be phased due to existing long leases on some shops, a development brief should be produced to guide subsequent planning applications.

 As the site is more than 1 hectare in size, a flood risk assessment and appropriate mitigation measures will be required.
 In addition an archaeological assessment will be required prior to development.